wrdsb/cosmos/libs/google/README.md

-# gsuite
+# google

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test gsuite` to execute the unit tests.
+Run `nx test google` to execute the unit tests.